degensprotocol/degens-contract/docs/protocol.md

 ### Query Contract

-Calling `testOrder` individually for every order that is changed by a block may take a long time due to node latency.
+Calling `testOrder` individually for every order that is affected by a block may take a long time due to node latency.
 To improve upon this, there is a separate contract called `QueryDegens` available that can query the status of a batch of orders all at once.
 Similarly, it supports querying balances and approvals for many addresses and many tokens in a single batch.

 The reason that this batch functionality lives in a separate smart contract is so that its functionality can be improved upon later.
 Since it provides a pure read-only view, a new version of `QueryDegens` can be deployed with no effect on the main Degens contract.